 What is a Box plot in Data Visualization?

-A box plot, or a box-and-whiskers plot, is a way to see how data is spread out, find unusual values, and figure out if the data leans more to one side.
+A box plot, or a box-and-whiskers plot, is how to see how data are spread out, find unusual values, and determine if the data leans more to one side.
 Let’s break it down.

-- Now, about those unusual values, we call them outliers.
-They’re the really small or really big numbers that stand out in the data.
-They can also be values that are different from the rest of the data and do not fit.
+- Now, on those odd values, we refer to them as outliers.
+These are the really low or really high numbers that are found in data.
+They also may be values that simply are not like the rest of your data and do not belong.

-- And when we talk about the skewness of the data, we’re checking if the information is balanced or if it leans more to one side.
+- And when we mention the skewness of the data, we are checking whether the information is balanced or if it leans more to one side.

-So, if we are clear with the basic terms like outliers, data distribution, and skewness of the data let’s go ahead and see what is a five-number summary.
+So, if we are all clear with the basic terms like outliers, data distribution and skewness of the data, then let’s go ahead and see what is a five-number summary.

 Five – Number Summary of a Box Plot